How Often Do You Need a New Car Battery?

 We recently watched a video on YouTube, where someone had a battery charger connected to one of our YELLOWTOP batteries overnight, but the charger showed it was only putting out 11.8 volts and the battery barely measured over 12 volts when he checked it (YELLOWTOPs are fully-charged at around 13.0 volts) He suspected he had a bad battery.
 However, when he took the battery to a local auto parts retailer to have it tested, they were able to get the battery to charge up to a higher voltage level and it did pass a load test.
 While he assumed there was an issue with his battery, given the test results, he should now be wondering if the charger he was using was properly-connected and functioning properly or if there was something in his vehicle that was discharging his battery and making it harder for the charger to do it's job.

 Regardless of what vehicle you own, where you live or what battery is starting your engine, maintaining proper voltage will help lengthen the intervals for battery replacement.
 Regular use of a quality battery maintenance device, like the OPTIMA Digital 400 or Digital 1200 is a great place to start.
 Are you ready to replace the battery in your vehicle?
-Start here.
+Enter your vehicle information on the battery finder at the top of this page.